CodeSteak/Flower/README.md

 # Let's reestimate .
 # There are 9_592 primes below 100_000, so this
-# should yield about 100_000 - 9_592 = 90_408
+# should yield about 100_000 - 9_592 = 90_408.
 Bloom.estimate_count(non_primes)
 ```
 Side note: If you want to check primes, ~~google~~
 search for *Miller–Rabin primality test*.

 ### Note
-Please try avoiding calling the following functions often:
+Please try to avoid calling the following functions often:
 * `Bloom.false_positive_probability`
 * `Bloom.estimate_count`
 * `Bloom.serialize`